-This DOT-wide program provided $800 million in FY 2016, and DOT solicited applications for up to $850 million in FY 2017 for infrastructure projects that address critical freight issues facing our nation’s highways and bridges.
+This DOT-wide program provides $800 million in FY 2016, and DOT solicited applications for up to $850 million in FY 2017 for infrastructure projects that address critical freight issues facing our nation’s highways and bridges.

-This program provided $10.1 billion for long-term high- and higher-speed passenger transport needs in key corridors throughout the country.
+This program provides $10.1 billion for long-term high- and higher-speed passenger transport needs in key corridors throughout the country.

 The INFRA program provides dedicated, discretionary funding for projects that address critical issues facing our nation’s highways and bridges.
 INFRA grants will support the Administration’s commitment to fixing our nation’s crumbling infrastructure by creating opportunities for all levels of government and the private sector to fund infrastructure, using innovative approaches to improve the necessary processes for building significant projects and increasing accountability for the projects that are built.

 The Law Enforcement Strategies for Reducing Trespassing Pilot Grant Program provides $150,000 for activities focused on enforcing railroad specific laws to reduce rail trespassing incidents and casualties, particularly in areas near railroad trespass “hot” spots.
 For more information regarding this program, please see the FY 2018 Notice of Funding Opportunity.

-This program provided $27.8 million for preconstruction planning activities and capital costs of viable, existing magnetic levitation projects.
+This program provides $27.8 million for preconstruction planning activities and capital costs of viable, existing magnetic levitation projects.

 FRA and the Federal Transit Administration solicited applications for $199 million in FY 2017 for the installation of PTC systems to accelerate implementation, increase interoperability, and improve reliability and safety through the prevention of train collisions and derailments.

 PTC Systems Grants under the Consolidated Rail Infrastructure and Safety Improvements Program (FY 2018)

-$46,301,702 in remaining grant funding is available for the deployment of PTC system technology for intercity passenger rail transportation, freight rail transportation, and/or commuter rail passenger transportation.
+The PTC Systems Grants provide funding for the deployment of PTC system technology for intercity passenger rail transportation, freight rail transportation, and/or commuter rail passenger transportation.
 For more information regarding these grants, please see the May 18, 2018 Notice of Funding Opportunity and September 12, 2018 Notice of Funding Opportunity.

-This program provided $90.1 million from FY 2008 through FY 2011 for local rail line relocation and improvement projects that mitigate the adverse effects of rail traffic on safety, motor vehicle traffic flow, community quality of life, or economic development.
+This program provides $90.1 million from FY 2008 through FY 2011 for local rail line relocation and improvement projects that mitigate the adverse effects of rail traffic on safety, motor vehicle traffic flow, community quality of life, or economic development.